benja0x40/MRA.TA/README.md

 ### Overview ###

-`MRA.TA` is an R package for multi-resolution representation and segmentation of genomic profiles from
+`MRA.TA` is an `R` package for multi-resolution representation and segmentation of genomic profiles from
 [tiling arrays](https://en.wikipedia.org/wiki/Tiling_array).

-This package can be used to detect enriched regions of arbitrary size from Chromosome Conformation Capture on Chip (4C) data, the microarray version of 4C employed in early genomic studies of chromosome conformations, as well as from Chromatin Immuno-Precipitation on chip (ChIP-on-chip), the precursor of the ChIP-seq technique.
+This package was originally developed to detect enriched regions of arbitrary size from Chromosome Conformation Capture on Chip (4C) data, the microarray version of 4C employed in early genomic studies of chromosome conformations, as well as from Chromatin Immuno-Precipitation on chip (ChIP-on-chip) data, the precursor of the ChIP-seq technique.

-`MRA.TA` provides a set of normalization, assignment of probes to restriction fragments and probe filtering functions dedicated to 4C data[<sup>1</sup>](#1), as well as multi-resolution analysis methods that are relevant for both 4C and ChIP-on-chip profiles.
+More precisely, `MRA.TA` provides a set of normalization, assignment of probes to restriction fragments and probe filtering functions dedicated to 4C data[<sup>1</sup>](#1), as well as multi-resolution analysis methods that are relevant for both 4C and ChIP-on-chip profiles.

 ![](./images/gallery/MRA.TA_smallsize.png "")

-The example above shows a multi-resolution analysis, with the domaingram representation[<sup>2</sup>](#2) (panel **_Piw_**) and the corresponding multi-resolution segmentation (panel **_segmentation_**), from simulated data (bottom panel, **_M_**).
+The example above shows a multi-resolution analysis performed with `MRA.TA`, including the domaingram representation[<sup>2</sup>](#2) (panel **_Piw_**) and the corresponding multi-resolution segmentation (panel **_segmentation_**), from simulated data (bottom panel, **_M_**).
 Segmentations computed with `MRA.TA` are based on an algorithm tracing locally optimal enrichment statistics (top panel **_Fi_**).
 This algorithm produces raw segmentation trees which are then refined and simplified using rules of internal consistency (automated post-processing).

-For further details and examples with real 4C data see [Leblanc _et al_.
+For further details and examples based on real 4C data see [Leblanc _et al_.
 2016](#1) and the associated [MiMB.4C](https://github.com/benja0x40/MiMB.4C) workflow.